AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

         * "skip" : do not perform this step.
     * "rsite_bgn": beginning of restriction site that will be used in "grid"-like processing.
 Default "AG".
     * "rsite_end": Missing end of restriction site that will be used in "grid"-like processing.
 Default "CT".
     * "tool_path" : Optional.
-Will be only considered if "custom" type of action is chosen for previous option.
+Will be only considered if "custom" type of action is chosen for "type" option.
 Path to user's script that will manage all operations on restriction sites for read pairs.
 Script should be executable and take exactly 4 positional arguments: `dna-input-file`, `rna-input-file`, `dna-output-file`, `rna-output-file`.
     * "cpus": int > 0.
 Optional.
 Number of tasks to run simultaneously for this step.
 If not set, the "global" value will be used.

 * "dedup" : sub-config for deduplication step.
 Supported values: